dotenvx/dotenvx.github.io/DEVELOPMENT.md

 PLANS_API_URL=http://localhost:3000/public/plans bundle exec jekyll serve
 ```

 Plans are priced by **users**, **audit retention**, and included monthly audited accesses.
-Armored keys are unlimited on every plan; audit usage beyond the included allowance is billed as an overage.
+Armored keys are unlimited on every plan; additional usage is disclosed per 1,000 events at $0.20 on Solo, $0.10 on Team, and $0.025 on Business, charged only for complete blocks of 1,000 extra events.
+Collection timing and payment mechanics are not yet defined.
+This repository contains public copy only; it does not implement billing.

 #### Search